 Soda Viquez — a local restaurant with the loveliest owner

 On the other end of the budget spectrum is Soda Viquez.
 A local restaurant run by the friendliest woman you’ll ever meet.
-She welcomes you into her restaurant like family and even gives you a little desert for free at the end.
+She welcomes you into her restaurant like family and even gives you a little dessert for free at the end.

-There’s so many options on the menu, from traditional Costa Rican food to fish, steak and pasta.
+There are so many options on the menu, from traditional Costa Rican food to fish, steak and pasta.
 A must are the beef-loaded nachos.
 The portion is huge and the topping is delicious.

 Panaderia la Principal — a delicious and cheap bakery, perfect for a snack

 Not exactly a restaurant, but Panaderia la Principal is a great little spot to grab a snack or some fresh bread in the morning.

 The bakery is on the main street, which you can’t help but stop at after you catch a glimpse of all the tasty goodies lined up on the shelf.